gagath/i3_dtags/README.md

 type the first letters of the tag you want to go on, then tab and enter.
 Moreover you can also type an unexisting name and a new tag with this name will be automatically created by i3.

+## Why using C?

+First prototype was made out of Python code, but it was too slow to run on my computer so I decided to rewrite some parts in C. The next step would be to avoid JSON and directly use the i3 API.

+## Copyright

+i3-dtags is brought to you under the WTFPL licence.
+For further informations read the LICENCE file.